PetchMa/PetchMa/README.md

 # Hey there! 👋

-I'm a second year student @UofT and **[Laidlaw Scholar](https://laidlawscholars.network/users/peter-ma)**.
+I'm a third year student @UofT and **[Laidlaw Scholar](https://laidlawscholars.network/users/peter-ma)**.
 I'm interested in astronomy, physics, deep learning and the nature of intelligence itself.

 Currently I'm **@Caltech LIGO** working on tackling non-linear dynamic control problems using machine learning.
 I will be specifically investigating attention-based state estimators and reinforcement learning for LIGO's locking acquisition with [Dr. Gabriele Vajente](https://www.linkedin.com/in/gabriele-vajente).
 I am also still loosely involved **@UC BerkeleySETI** in building a geometric deep learning search pipeline for the MeerKAT telescope with [Dr. Cherry Ng](https://www.dunlap.utoronto.ca/dunlap-people/dr-cherry-ng/).